beckygoya/DL4H_finalproject/README.md

 -BERT-XGBoost: XGBoost on BERT embeddings

 ### 3.Bio-ClinicalBERT.py
 This script implements the Bio-ClinicalBERT baseline model as described in the original MIMIC-SBDH paper.
-It fine-tunes the Bio-ClinicalBERT model using an MLP classifier for each label.
+It fine-tunes the Bio-ClinicalBERT model.

 ## How to Run the Code
 ### Prerequisites